smartoptics/sosnmp/docs/source/upgrade.rst

 .. important::

    We only published 6.0.13 release, and we are not planning to publish any more 6.0 releases.
-The 6.0.13 release was published to ensure a smooth transition for users who are still using the 4.x/5.x releases.
+The 6.0.13 release was published to ensure smooth transition for users who are still using the 4.x/5.x releases.

    We consider the 6.0.13 release as a stepping stone to the 6.1 releases,